 Production techniques for different soils, climate, moisture, and temperature requirements for successful crop production.
 Directions to crop management research and science; low input, sustainable agriculture.
+Prerequisite: Consent of instructor

 BIOL 531 FOOD MICROBIOLOGY - 4 semester hours

 Role of microorganisms in food borne illness and food quality, spoilage, and preservation.
 Control and destruction of microorganisms in foods and their production environments.
 Hands-on laboratory experience with microorganisms found in foods.
 Focus on spoilage organisms, food borne pathogens, and microbial fermentation.